r-grandorder/tri-hermes/en/pages/Interludes/Sei Shonagon.md

 ...
 Next one?

 **Sei Shounagon:**
-A more dignified ***tako-tea***, with just the three of us...
+A more dignified ***tako-tea*:**, with just the three of us...
 Rica, Kaorucchi, and me!
 Just 3 people isn't a loud crowd, so it'd be much better for you, Rica!
 Wahaha!

 **Mandricardo:**
 (...
 I don't think that I'll make that much of difference, with the loudest one still with us...)